 This paper is organized as follows.
-We begin with a definition of RBMs and their classical training procedures in Section~\ref{sec:def}.
-We then motivate our work discussing the break of ergodicity phenomena encountered in RBMs trained with data following multimodal distributions in Section~\ref{sec:ergodicity}.
-After that, we introduce the Tethered MCMC (TMC) sampling method in Section~\ref{sec:tmc}, and its combination with the stochastic gradient ascent during the learning process in Section~\ref{sec:tmc_rbm}.
+We start with a definition of RBMs and their classical training procedures in Section~\ref{sec:def}.
+We then motivate our work by discussing the break of ergodicity phenomena encountered in RBMs trained with data following multimodal distributions.
+Then, in Section~\ref{sec:ergodicity}, we introduce the Tethered MCMC (TMC) sampling method and in Section~\ref{sec:tmc}, and its combination with the stochastic gradient ascent during the learning process in Section~\ref{sec:tmc_rbm}.
 In Section~\ref{sec:results}, we compare the new TMC training strategy with the standard training scheme in several artificial and real datasets.